Discover Joplin through the Lens of Prominent Historic Homes

 Accessibility

-Please note, there is a lot of walking involved in this tour, with many stairs.
-The main floors of each home are accessible to all guests via stairs or lifts, but the upper floors of each house are accessed by stairs only.
+Please note, there is a lot of walking involved in the full tour, with many stairs.
+The main floors of each home are accessible to all guests via stairs and lifts; the upper floors of each home are accessed by stairs only.
+However, the accessible museum video room allows all guests a comfortable space to view the upper floors of each house with audio and captions.
 We strive to make this visit meaningful to all our guests.

 Charles Schifferdecker Home